“She may be easy street, but

 “Pushing it all the way—wait, I’m coming down…”

-So I dismissed the below-the-fold report, setting aside the bulldog edition to give Syd’s front-door buzzer button one more exasperated push, before bounding down thickly carpet runnered stairs to greet her in the foyer.
-An airport van driver had helped her with several matching suitcases and taped cardboard cartons from Carson, Pirie and Crate & Barrel.
+So I dismissed the below-the-fold report, setting aside the bulldog edition to give Syd’s front-door buzzer button one more exasperated push before bounding down thickly carpet runnered stairs to greet her in the foyer.
+An airport van driver had helped her with several matching suitcases and taped cardboard cartons from Marshall Field’s and Crate & Barrel.
 I managed to lug most of her airfreight and carry-ons upstairs, while she tipped the Lorrie’s van man and checked her mail slot one more time.
-By the time she had carried a Vuitton overnight bag into 2C, I’d stacked most everything else on her foyer and kitchen floors.
+By the time she had carried a Vuitton overnight bag into 2C, I’d stacked most everything else on her foyer and kitchen floor.

 “Going weak in your old age, Kenneth?”
 She pointed toward her bed as though we were only halfway there.